 Courses of Instruction

 Department of Kinesiology and Health Education

 download vita (pdf)

 Dr. Bowers graduated with a B.S. and an M.S. in Sport Management from the University of Florida in 2005/2007, where he also worked with the Gators football and women's basketball programs.
 Foregoing a career coaching collegiate basketball, he earned his doctoral degree in Sport Management at the University of Texas at Austin.
 In addition to serving as a faculty member with the Sport Management program, Dr. Bowers also works extensively in the field with a range of sport organizations in both research and consulting capacities.
-He lives in Austin with his wife, Lauren.
+He lives in Austin with his wife, Lauren, and son, Samson.

 Ph.D., Kinesiology, University of Texas at Austin (2011)